-Author Roberto González Echevarría highlighted four pitchers – “revered amateurs and later professionals” – who made it to the majors.
-The most prominent was Conrado Marrero, who – after Martínez died in May 2010 – remained one of the last living links to that time until he too passed away in 2014.
+Author Roberto González Echevarría highlighted four pitchers – “revered amateurs and later professionals” – who made it to the majors.1 The most prominent was Conrado Marrero, who died in 2014, almost four years after Martínez – they were among the last living links to that time.
 Julio “Jiquí” Moreno, a dazzling flamethrower in his youth, was a distinguished runner-up.
 Sandalio “Potrerillo” Consuegra had the most success in the US, where he was known as Sandy.
 These three men and Martínez all started in the big leagues with the 1950 Washington Senators.

 Rogelio Bautista Martínez Ulloa was born on November 5, 1918, in the town of Cidra.
 Located about 55 miles southeast of Havana in Matanzas province, Cidra was also the birthplace of Hall of Famer Martín Dihigo.
 Rogelio was the 14th of 15 children born to Antonino Martínez and Carmela Ulloa.
 The area was predominantly agricultural (sugarcane was the main crop), and it’s little surprise that this was Antonino’s work.

 Rogelio played baseball from the age of 7.
-Limonar was the name of the first team that he played with, and the fans gave him that as a nickname since the word was embroidered on the back of his uniform shirt.
+Limonar was the name of the initial team that he played with, and the fans gave him that as a nickname since the word was embroidered on the back of his uniform shirt.
 The town, roughly 10 miles east of Cidra, gave another great ballplayer to the world: shortstop Silvio García.

 Roberto González Echevarría wrote, “A significant development in the thirties and forties was the emergence of players, mostly pitchers, from the provinces. . .white guajiros – country bumpkins.”
-He added that “the rural aristocracy of the Amateur League . . . fed on the nationalism of the period.”
+He added that “the rural aristocracy of the Amateur League . . . fed on the nationalism of the period.”2